MXM and Wolf Cousins: Success in adult pop

-Oscar Holter Affiliation, Elvira and Rami Comeback
+Oscar Holter affiliation, Elvira and Rami's return

 After working with 5 Seconds of Summer on their third album Youngblood in 2017 and going into 2018, Rami Yacoub took a break from music to focus more on family and looking after his son and expressed to Max Martin the interest of wanting to come back to MXM and Wolf Cousins Studios.
 He said, "I took time off with my wife and to look after my son.
-But then I felt I wanted to come back to the family and Max is like ‘the door is always open’.
+But then I felt I wanted to come back to the family and Max is like 'the door is always open'.
 They had a great group of people, 95% of whom are Swedish, so it felt like home!"
 As a result, Rami and Carl Falk decided to shut down operations and productions at Kinglet Studios in 2018, after running for almost ten years, and both went their separate ways.
 Rami started getting familiar at working with Wolf Cousins and made his first contributions with the team in 2019, writing the song "Don't Worry Bout Me" by Zara Larsson, in sessions with Tove Lo and The Struts.
 He also participated in the soundtrack of the 2019 film Charlie's Angels, which was executively produced by Ariana Grande and the MXM/Wolf Cousins team.

 In 2019, Max contributed to album material for Ariana Grande and Pink.
 Max wrote and produced the lead single from the Charlie's Angels soundtrack "Don't Call Me Angel" by Ariana, Miley Cyrus and Lana Del Rey, which was described as "lukewarm" and "less potent" when compared to that of Destiny's Child's own Charlie's Angels theme.
 Max and Shellback worked with Ed Sheeran for the first time amongst other artists on his collaborative album No.6 Collaborations Project.
 Ilya Salmanzadeh started working alongside Labrinth on material for his second album Imagination & the Misfit Kid and alongside Sam Smith on his pop-infused song "How Do You Sleep?".
 Describing his change in direction musically from ballads to pop, Smith elaborated "I feel like I have recently shown a side of me which I normally keep to myself or for my family and friends.
 I showed everyone it and everyone loved it.
 It's almost given me permission to kinda' do what I've always dreamed of doing but I was always scared to do, which is pop music."
 Johan Carlsson contributed to Avril Lavigne's sixth album Head Above Water and also worked further, alongside Charlie Puth, on Katy Perry's songs "Small Talk" and "Harleys in Hawaii".
 OzGo contributed to Marina's fourth album Love + Fear and began working on album material with Allie X. British band Coldplay got introduced to Max and his team when they worked together on two songs for the band's eighth album Everyday Life and also started working exclusively alongside Oscar Holter for the first time on The Weeknd's hit single "Blinding Lights"., which went on to become to longest charting song on Billboard Hot 100 of all time.